Calcarisporiellaceae

-Calcarisporiellaceae is a family of fungi within the subkingdom Mucoromycota.
+Calcarisporiellaceae is a family of fungi within the subkingdom Mucoromyceta.
 It is the only family in the order Calcarisporiellales, class Calcarisporiellomycetes, subphylum Calcarisporiellomycotina and phylum Calcarisporiellomycota.
 It contains two known genera, Calcarisporiella and Echinochlamydosporium.
 The two genera each have one species.

 General description

 They have a thallus that is branched, with septate (has a singular septum) hyphae.
 The vegetative hyphae is hyaline (has a glassy appearance), smooth and thin-walled.
 It has cultures with no distinctive smell.
 The sporangiophores (a receptacle in ferns which bears the sporangia, if present) simple, hyaline, smooth, arising from undifferentiated hyphae.
 The sporangia is unispored, ellipsoid (in shape), with or without a small columella.
 Spores are uninucleate (having a single nucleus), hyaline, smooth, thin-walled, ovoid to ellipsoid, with a rounded base.
 Chlamydospores (if present) are 1-celled, elongate to globose, thick-walled and spiny, and are born laterally on short hyphae.
 The sexual cycle not known, but they are saprotrophic in soil and non-nematophagous (not carnivorous).

 It can be found in soils.